 Facebook Lookalike Audiences common questions

-Do Lookalike Audiences based on my CRM data keep themselves updated, as new customers come in?
+Do Lookalike Audiences based on my CRM data update themselves?